ELeeAstro/mini_chem/README.md

 This makes use of 'net forward reaction tables', which reduce the number of reactions and species required to be evolved in the ODE solvers significantly.
 Mini-chem's NCHO network current consists of only 12 species with 10 reactions, making it a lightweight and easy to couple network to large scale 3D GCM models, or other models of interest (such as 1D or 2D kinetic modelling efforts).

-These are the papers describing our methods so far: \
+These are the papers describing mini-chem methods so far: \
-Tsai et al. (2022) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs I.: Thermochemical Kinetics - A&A (in review) - arXiv:2204.04201 \
+Tsai et al. (2022) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs I.: Thermochemical Kinetics - A&A Volume 664, id.A82, 16 pp - arXiv:2204.04201 \
-Lee et al. (202X) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs IB.: 3D thermochemical modelling of WASP-39b and HD 189733b - A&A (submitted)
+Lee et al. (2023) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs II.: 3D thermochemical modelling of WASP-39b and HD 189733b - A&A (accepted) - arXiv:

 This repository contains the standalone version of mini-chem, containing the source code and testing modules for users to use for their own purposes.

 The src_mini_chem_mp directory contains threadsafe code, suitable for GCM modelling that make use of OpenMP.
 We recommend using the source files from this branch as the production methods inside the GCM model, with or without OpenMP.

+This code is in active development and aims to have continual improvements to stability and speed, please report bugs or improvements you find.

 ## mini_chem.nml